DylanRowe4/reddit_topic_model/README.md

-# reddit_topic_model
+# Subreddit Topic Modeler
 Code to create a Reddit scraper and topic model using BERTopic and parameter fine-tuning.
+The code allows users with valid Reddit API credentials to extract the latest posts and comments from any subreddit and create a fine-tuned topic model of the posts from it using BERTopic and Optuna.
+The model uses a custom metric to maximize the within topic similarity and minimize the between topic similarity for parameter tuning of the model.
+Feel free to try it out with your own credentials and compare subreddits and different timeframes (top this week to top this month, etc).